 • travelling and waiting time.

-5.6 Routine letters and e-mails are charged as six minute units of time ; we charge for the time spent on making and taking routine telephone calls in six minute units and considering incoming letters and e-mails at units of six minutes or less per letter or e-mail.
+5.7 Unless otherwise agreed, our time is recorded and charged as six minute units of time.
 In addition, we shall charge you for the expenses of postage, photocopying, faxes, courier services and travelling where these are not insubstantial.
 There is also a charge payable on any telegraphic transfers sent (per transfer).

-5.8 In addition to our fees, it may be necessary to make payments to third parties on your behalf as work progresses, for example: court fees, search fees, barrister’s fees, registry fees, stamp duties etc, (known as disbursements).
+5.9 In addition to our fees, it may be necessary to make payments to third parties on your behalf, for example: court fees, search fees, barrister’s fees, registry fees, stamp duties etc, (known as disbursements).
 We will assume we have your authority to do so unless you tell us otherwise at the outset.
 We normally request payment in advance for disbursements so that we can pay them promptly.
 Please respond quickly to avoid delay and in some cases the payment of interest and penalties.

-5.13 For certain types of work only, public funding may be available.
-We will advise you when an application is appropriate.
+5.12 For certain types of work only, public funding may be available.
+We will discuss with you when an application is appropriate.

 6 Day to day communication

 You should always ask, in the first instance, to speak with the individual who has day-to-day responsibility for the conduct of your matter.
-If you are unable to contact this individual directly, please ask to speak with their secretary, who will be pleased to take a message for you.
+If you are unable to contact this individual directly, please ask to speak with another member of their team, who will be pleased to take a message for you.
 It may be helpful to have your matter reference available when calling.

 7 Invoicing and Payment